- Clearer Thinking Team

 Are gender stereotypes cognitive bias?

 Gender stereotypes are explicit biases, which means they are not cognitive biases.
 However, there are many cognitive biases that involve gender stereotypes.
-For example, masculine bias is the tendency to assume a person is a male after hearing gender-neutral information about them, and the tendency to use gender as a description only when describing women.
+For example, masculine bias is the tendency to assume a person is a male based on stereotypes after hearing gender-neutral information about them, and the tendency to use gender as a description only when describing women.

 Gender stereotypes are also a sign of binary thinking.